Academy

 Prerequisites

-• No specific prior knowledge is required to attend the initial training.
-Current ATO KSA instructors and assessors may attend the recurrent training.
+No specific prior knowledge is required to attend the initial training.
+ATO instructors having attended the initial instructor and assessor training may attend the recurrent training.

 REQUEST INFORMATION ON THE COURSE OF INTEREST.